istex/istex-google-scholar/Readme.md

 The goal of the present _node.js_ module is to automate all the previously described steps in one single command line.
 For updating the Google Scholar library links and the different settings, simply re-execute the module.

-Install :
+Install:

 > npm install

-Required: node_xslt, https
+Required: https

-_libxslt_ and _libxml2_ must be already installed on your OS.
-On Linux Ubuntu, installing _libxslt-dev_ might be necessary:
+_xsltproc_ must be installed on your OS.
+On Linux Ubuntu, installing _xsltproc_ can be done with the following command:

-> sudo apt-get install libxslt-dev
+> sudo apt-get install xsltproc

-Run :
+Run:

 > node main